ohata-toast/RDS/en/console-guide.md

 ![rds_planed_migration_3](https://static.toastoven.net/prod_rds/planned_migration_alarm/image3_en.png)

 While migration is underway, operation is not permitted.
-An abnormal closure of database instance migration shall be automatically reported to administrator, and it such case, you’ll be contacted by TOAST.
+An abnormal closure of database instance migration shall be automatically reported to administrator, and it such case, you’ll be contacted by NHN Cloud.